e-picas/mde-backup/Review:-Tables.md

 This syntax is basic but it feets the original Markdown's goal (*to keep a file content human readable*).

-Michel has constructed an advanced feature to manage alignment in columns by using colons `:` in the separators line :
+Michel has constructed an advanced feature to manage **alignment in columns** by using colons `:` in the separators line :

 - a colon on the left of a separator's cell means a left-aligned column : `:---`
 - a colon on the right of a separator's cell means a right-aligned column : `---:`
 - two colons on the left and the right of a separator's cell means a centered column : `:--:`

-Fletcher Penney, in he's *Multi Markdown* version, pushed the table structure one step higher by allowing multi-header lines and multi-columns cells.
+Fletcher Penney, in he's *Multi Markdown* version, pushed the table structure one step higher by allowing **multi-header lines** and **multi-columns cells**.
 Let's look an example :

     |               | Grouping                    ||
     | First Header  | Second Header | Third header |